-Date January 2024 Changes - Added "I2 meas / I2 set" and other read-only parameters to "I2> function" Added Chinese and Kazakh languages as language options in "General menu".
+Date January 2024

+Changes Added "I2 meas / I2 set" and other read-only parameters to "I2> function".
+Added Chinese and Kazakh languages as language options in "General menu".

+Revision 2.13

+Date September 2024

+Changes - Corrected the number of devices that fit a 19 in rack in the "Dimensions and installation" chapter.